LambdaGaming/Door_System/README.md

 # Door System
 Minimalistic door ownership system for Garry's Mod that works on any gamemode.
+Please note however that no specific gamemode is supported out of the box, so if you want this system to work with a currency system for example, you will need to use the provided hooks to add that support yourself.

 ## Features
 - Own doors by looking at them and pressing F9.
 (Can now be customized through the spawn menu to any key.)